Finder makes money from featured partners, but editorial opinions are our own.

 International market access

-Some platforms offer access to a few key international markets while others let you buy and sell shares on a much larger number of exchanges.
+A few Canadian platforms like Interactive Brokers make it easy to trade stocks on markets outside the US and Canada.
 If you want to trade on more than just US and Canadian exchanges, check the fine print to find out which exchanges you can access worldwide.
+Learn more about buying international stocks.

 Ease of use

-Check some reviews from other customers, or check out online tutorials if available, to get a feel for how easy a platform will be to use.
+Check customer reviews and promotional videos to get a feel for how easy a platform will be to use.
 Is it fast, simple and convenient to execute a trade and monitor market performance?

 Market research and advice